qpdf/qpdf/manual/cli.rst

    It is possible to list, add, or delete embedded files (also known as attachments) and to copy attachments from other files.
 See help on individual options for details.
 Run qpdf --help=add-attachment for additional details about adding attachments.
+See also --help=--list-attachments and --help=--show-attachment.

 It is possible to list, add, or delete embedded files (also known as attachments) and to copy attachments from other files.
+See also :qpdf:ref:`--list-attachments` and :qpdf:ref:`--show-attachment`.

 Related Options
 ~~~~~~~~~~~~~~~

-.. qpdf:option:: --list-attachments

-   .. help: list embedded files

-      Show the key and stream number for each embedded file.
-Combine
-      with --verbose for more detailed information.

-   Show the *key* and stream number for each embedded file.
-With
-   :qpdf:ref:`--verbose`, additional information, including preferred
-   file name, description, dates, and more are also displayed.
-The key
-   is usually but not always equal to the file name and is needed by
-   some of the other options.

-.. qpdf:option:: --show-attachment=key

-   .. help: export an embedded file

-      Write the contents of the specified attachment to standard
-      output as binary data.
-Get the key with --list-attachments.

-   Write the contents of the specified attachment to standard output
-   as binary data.
-The key should match one of the keys shown by
-   :qpdf:ref:`--list-attachments`.
-If this option is given more than
-   once, only the last attachment will be shown.

-.. qpdf:option:: --add-attachment file options --
+.. qpdf:option:: --add-attachment file [options] --

    .. help: start add attachment options